nemonanja/spawncamping-wight/README.md

 - database_api_tests_user.py is a test module for testin user cases in database.py

 //project_admin/:
--application.py is an set up file
+- application.py is an set up file

 //project_admin/static/:
--contains files required for Bootstrap -project_client.js contains the code for the web client -UI.html contais the UI that is used by project_client.js
+- contains files required for Bootstrap
+- project_client.js contains the code for the web client
+- UI.html contais the UI that is used by project_client.js

 ***DELIVERABLE 2 (DB API)***

-To init the database, go to the root directory (project) in console and type:
+To init the database:

+- Go to the root directory (project) in console and type:

 python
 db_path = 'db/project.db'